Intro

 What Changed for Debugging

-Single logging path.
-All task submissions, registrations, and execution results now flow through the registry/scheduler.
+All task submissions, registrations, and execution results now flow through one scheduler per platform.
 One place to add logging means consistent, complete logs for every task.
+Before, I had to check each task’s implementation to understand how it handled errors or what it logged.
+Now the scheduler handles that uniformly.

 When to Centralize